Click anything

 No site integration.
 No API.
 The extension operates the DOM exactly like you would, anywhere.

 You see every action happen on the page.
-Say stop or release the shortcut and it halts instantly.
+Say stop or toggle the extension off and it halts instantly.

 Streaming audio in, intent out.
 The hand-off feels like talking to a colleague at the next desk.